jalya001/Rudimentary-x86-32-OS/README.md

 ## .x Setup
 To switch between them the following needs to be set up:

-GDT describing each privilege level.
+GDT describing each privilege level and TSS.
+Null entry
+Kernel code
+Kernel data
+User code
+User data
+TSS

 TSS for stack switching.